dotnet/docs/docs/azure/sdk/authentication/create-token-credentials-from-configuration.md

 ## Support for credentials through configuration

 The `Microsoft.Extensions.Azure` library can automatically create and provide Azure service clients with a _TokenCredential_ class by searching _appsettings.json_ or other configuration files for credentials.
 The configuration files are searched using the default `IConfiguration` service for .NET.
+This approach provides the option for developers to explicitly set credential values across different environments through configuration rather than through app code directly.

 The following credential types are supported:

 * <xref:Azure.Identity.ManagedIdentityCredential?displayProperty=fullName>
 * <xref:Azure.Identity.WorkloadIdentityCredential?displayProperty=fullName>